Resource Center

 Timeero offers precise time-tracking functionalities that comply with California laws, capturing details of your employees’ work hours to ensure fair compensation.

-Timeero software comes with an option to set a different hourly rate for the jobs you create, giving you flexibility around the travel time rate.
+Timeero also allows you to set a different hourly rate for the jobs you create, giving you flexibility around the travel time rate.

-When employees use their own vehicles for work-related tasks, accurate mileage tracking is essential for reimbursement, in line with California Labor Code Section 2802.
-Timeero facilitates this with its powerful tracking features.
+When employees use their own vehicles for work-related tasks, accurate mileage tracking is essential for reimbursement.
+Timeero’s GPS tracking technology makes it easy to track employee mileage in real time.

 timeero mobile tracker